FunKey-Project/RetroFE/Documentation/Manual/Layouts.rst

 Top Level Components             Description
 ===========================      ===========================================================================
 <menu>                           Menu for layout (can only contain one menu per layout)
+<container>                      An empty container block (typically used for creating colored blocks)
 <image>                          Display a single image (i.e. a background image)
 <reloadableImage>                An image that is reloaded with one for a particular selected item
 <reloadableVideo>                Display a video for the selected item
+<reloadableText>                 Display text for the selected item
+<text>                           Display custom text
 ===========================      ===========================================================================

 Component attributes